actions-marketplace-validations/competitive-verifier_oj-resolve-action/README.md

             src/resource
             others/tests

-      # Resolve from all file
+      # Resolve from all files
-      - name: oj-resolve
+      - name: oj-resolve all files
         id: resolve
         uses: competitive-verifier/oj-resolve-action@v1
         with: